AUGUST 2, 2010 | THE GROG SHOP | CLEVELAND, OH

-Danner, my friend Kelsey and I all piled into my car and trekked up to Cleveland for one of the best live shows of my summer.
-Just a few months before, I interviewed Bear in Heaven and they were back in Ohio.
-I could not have been more ecstatic not only because this would this be the first time reuniting with a band I had interviewed before, my current musical obsession Twin Sister were their tour mates.
-This was their last stop before returning home to NYC.
+Kesley, Danner and I piled into my car and headed 2 hours due north to Cleveland.
+Just a few months prior, I had interviewed Bear in Heaven in Columbus and they were back in Ohio.
+This would be the first time reuniting with a band I had previously interviewed -- I was ecstatic.
+Their tour mates, Twin Sister also happen to be my current musical obsession.
+This show was their last stop before they returned home to NYC.
 What luck!

 Andrea: Just to start, we are the two airheads of the band.
 I am Airhead Andrea the singer.

 Eric: And I am Airhead Eric.
 I play guitar and I sing.